Causes and Risk Factors

 H. pylori is strongly associated with certain cancers.
 Some studies have also linked it to a number of non-gastrointestinal illnesses, although the evidence is inconsistent.

 Stomach Cancers.
-Stomach cancer, also called gastric cancer, is the second leading cause of cancer death worldwide.
+Stomach cancer, also called gastric cancer, is the third leading cause of cancer death worldwide.
 In developing countries, where the rate of H. pylori is very high, the risk of stomach cancer is six times higher than in the U.S. Evidence now suggests that H. pylori may be as carcinogenic (cancer producing) to the stomach as cigarette smoke is to the lungs.

 Infection with H. pylori promotes a precancerous condition called atrophic gastritis.
 The process most likely starts in childhood.
 It may lead to cancer through the following steps: